The Alan and Sandra Gerry Postdoctoral Research Fellowship Recipient

 By taking advantage of this model, I found that alterations in the WNT signaling pathway lead to metastatic dissemination of the disease to the liver.
 Moreover, I identified natural killer cells as the immune cells responsible for inhibiting metastatic spread of stomach cancer.
 In the future, I aim to further elucidate the role of these cell intrinsic and extrinsic mechanisms of metastasis formation and, as a long-term goal, to identify new vulnerabilities that could be exploited therapeutically.

-GMTEC’s Metastasis Scholars Fellowship Recipients
+GMTEC’s Metastasis Scholars Fellowship Recipient

 Mentor: Richard White